kerspoon/MulCal/README.txt

 1. 7	 # the simplest possible 'equation'
 1. +6.8123e-2	 # scientific notation
 1. 7 + 1	     # a function that doesn't need brackets
 1. 4.1^2	     # spaces are optional
 1. 5+ -2	     #
 1. 5---2	     # '-' can be part of a number, unary, or binary (one of each here)
 1. 1 + 2 * 3 + 4 # order of precedence means this is different to the next one
 1. (1 + 2) * (3 + 4)	 # as the rules get changed as normal by brackets
-1. a + 1	 # using the result of a previous calc as a constant
+1. A + 1	     # using the result of a previous calculation as a constant
+1. sin cos pi	 # brackets are not enforced
 1. [GBP_USD 70]	 # currency converting 70 from pounds to dollars
 1. [weeks 2010/2/4 2010/2/11] 	# finds number of weeks (inc. fractional weeks) in a date range
-1. Floor [USD_YEN pi]	 # brackets are not enforced
+1. tan [USD_YEN pi]	 # brackets are not enforced
-1. sin cos pi	 # brackets are not enforced
-1. 5 + 3 * 2 - 4 / (8 + 1) % a
+1. 5 + 3 * 2 - 4 / (8 + 1) % A

 ---- Functions and Constants ----